Extreme User Interview Add/remove

 Focus

-If you or your participants have prepared an e.g. 1,5 hour long interview with your user, but you have a hard time concentrating for that long, arrange little breaks or bring along a co-interviewer so that you can take turns asking questions.
+If participants have a hard time concentrating for the length of the interview, arrange little breaks or bring along a co-interviewer so that you can take turns asking questions and noting down.

 Speak